Disney and LGBTQ representation in animation: Positive representation

 Alex Hirsch, creator of Gravity Falls at the 2013 San Diego Comic-Con.

 In the 2010s, the series finale of Gravity Falls, aired on the Disney Channel, and featured Sheriff Blubs and Deputy Durland confirmed to be a gay couple.

 In 2016, Jared Bush, writer and co-director of the film Zootopia, stated that the film features a gay couple, Bucky and Pronk Oryx-Antlerson.

 In March 2017, Star vs. the Forces of Evil would make headlines with an episode entitled "Just Friends".
 The episode featured characters attending a concert and later concert-goers starting to kiss, including same-sex couples.

 On September 30, 2018, Marvel Rising: Secret Warriors aired on the Disney Channel and Disney XD.
 The team included America Chavez, a Latina lesbian superhero.
 GLAAD expressed hope that the film would allow Chavez to be represented accurately, and "serve as an introduction of America and further queer characters to the Marvel Cinematic Universe."
 The film was later described as "a superhero tale with diversity oozing out of every animated frame," with note of Chavez having two mothers.

 On May 22, 2020, an animated short film titled Out premiered on Disney+.
 This short Pixar film revolves around Greg attempting to hide a framed photo of him and his boyfriend, Manuel, from his parents, out of fear for their disapproval.
 The seventh short film in the SparkShorts series, it is both Disney's and Pixar's first short to feature a gay main character and storyline, including an on-screen same-sex kiss.

 In the 2020s, The Owl House featured a bisexual protagonist, Luz Noceda, and various other LGBTQ characters.
 GLAAD praised it as a "noteworthy" series which "introduced new queer women characters".
 Previously, series creator Dana Terrace confirmed Luz Noceda as bisexual and Amity Blight as a lesbian in a Reddit AMA in September 2020.
 Amity and Luz represent Disney's first animated LGBT+ female regular characters.
 The series also featured Raine Whispers, who goes by they/them pronouns and is voiced by transgender and non-binary actor Avi Roque, and is Disney's first non-binary character.

 On September 29, 2020, Samantha "Sam" King, a writer for the Season 3 episode of DuckTales, "They Put a Moonlander On the Earth!", confirmed that Lieutenant Penumbra is a lesbian character.
-However, King wished it had been more overt and said that people should continue to ask for better representation.
+King wished it had been more overt and said that people should continue to ask for better representation.
 In 2020, she participated in a DuckTales zine where she confirmed that Launchpad is bisexual, saying "LP just has so much love in him, that of course he's not only romantically attracted to one gender."